 Getting help from male members of the family

 In chapter 2, I described how in the colonial and postcolonial era, few women earn justice from the help of their father or husband.
 In other words, women tend not to get help from the male members of their family.
-In south Asian countries the situation is similar, for example, in the interview with Suraiya Pervin, another case of violence against women was revealed.
-Suraiya was the inheritor of her father's property, but after the death of her parents two brothers acquired the parental property and she was unaware of the matter.
+In south Asian countries the situation is similar, for example, in the interview with Mrs. P, another case of violence against women was revealed.
+Mrs. P was the inheritor of her father's property, but after the death of her parents two brothers acquired the parental property and she was unaware of the matter.
 She is quite aware of the legal situation for women in Bangladesh and takes shelter under this.
 She claims the majority of women are not aware of the anti-violence laws in Bangladesh, and fail to go for legal support.
-In the interview, Suraiya Pervin mentioned that she has dealt with psychological violence, and that the injustice that happened since is quite normal.
+In the interview, Mrs. P mentioned that she has dealt with psychological violence, and that the injustice that happened since is quite normal.
 This is a case of property acquisition by domestic people.
-Here, Suraiya expresses the physical violence whilst saying: “I went to them [her brothers], but they captured me in the house and violated me physically”.
+Here, Mrs. P expresses the physical violence whilst saying: “I went to them [her brothers], but they captured me in the house and violated me physically”.
 In this case, she has got an active companion, which is her husband to go against the offenders who are her two brothers.
 Here her experience of the police’s behaviour towards her is decent, and she has received help from the court.
 From the analysis of the interview it can be stated that even though women may know their rights, it can take the support of other family members for the case to be reported.
 In fact, this case was unusual in my dataset because for the most part the women disclose having little or no support, and indeed that family members instead tend to pressurise against reporting.